vvisvanathan/sitbit/README.md

 - [x] Create accounts
 - [x] Create sessions (log in)
 - [ ] Track and view their 'Sit Time'
-- [ ] Track and view their 'Calories Rescued'
+- [x] Track and view their 'Calories Rescued'
-- [ ] Track and view their 'Inactivity Level'
+- [x] Track and view their 'Steps Avoided'
-- [ ] View a dashboard that summarizes their statistics
+- [x] View a dashboard that summarizes their statistics
-- [ ] Interact with dashboard to modify timelines or see details
+- [x] Interact with dashboard to modify timelines or see details
-- [ ] Add and follow friends
-- [ ] View a leaderboard
+- [x] View a leaderboard
-- [ ] Search for friends by username
+- [x] Search for other users and view their profiles
-- [ ] Log in as guest user
+- [x] Log in as guest user

 ## Design Docs
 * [View Wireframes][views]